evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/actions/functions/requestProcedure.md

 > **requestProcedure**(`client`): [`TevmJsonRpcRequestHandler`](/reference/tevm/actions/type-aliases/tevmjsonrpcrequesthandler/)

-Request handler for JSON-RPC requests.
+Request handler for JSON-RPC requests to Tevm.

 This implementation of the Tevm requestProcedure spec implements it via the ethereumjs VM.

-Most users will want to use `Tevm.request` instead of this method but this method may be desired if hyper optimizing bundle size.

 ## Parameters